 AgMag Magazine series http://mnagmag.org/ Three print issues (fall, winter and spring) were developed and all content was also included on the student focused AgMag website.
-New content included an article featuring agricultural careers and a dairy farm-to-table spread.
+New content included an article featuring agricultural careers and updated Minnesota growing regions and biomes two-page spread.

 Major Program Accomplishments or Outputs

-- Facilitated two, two-day Summer Teacher Tours with over 70 K-12 teachers participating
+Facilitated three Summer Teacher Tours with 85 K-12 teachers participating

 Major Program Impacts or Outcomes

-- After completing our Summer Teacher Tour, 54% of teachers attending “strongly agreed” with the statement “I have skills that allow me to use agricultural content as an educational tool.”
-45% of the participants “agreed”.
-Before participation in the Summer Teacher Tour, 12% strongly agreed, 54% agreed and 33% disagreed with this statement.
+After completing our Summer Teacher Tour, 79% of teachers that attended “strongly agreed” with the statement “I know strategies to use agriculture as a context for science, social studies, language arts and health/nutrition education.”
+21% of the participants “agreed”, 0% disagreed, 0% strongly disagreed.
+Before participating in the Summer Teacher Tour, 20% strongly agreed, 55% agreed, 23% disagreed, and 2% strongly disagreed.

-The Minnesota Agriculture in the Classroom website mn.agclassroom.org recorded 5,540 Users, 30,099 page views and an average session time of 2:58 minutes since it’s launch in March of 2016.
-40% of visitors were returning and 60% were new visitors.
+The Minnesota Agriculture in the Classroom website mn.agclassroom.org recorded 9,700 Users, 15,000 sessions and an average session time of 2:23 minutes in 2017

 Sue Knott's agriculture roots were established on her family's farm in southwestern Minnesota.
 Experiences in 4-H, FFA and helping raise crops and livestock, inspired her to earn a degree in agricultural education from the University of Minnesota.
-She taught high school Agricultural Education for nine years before joining the Minnesota Agriculture in the Classroom team as Education Specialist in 2011.
-She took on the role of State Contact in 2016.
-Sue focuses on providing resources and professional development for K-12 teachers to introduce them to agriculture and how to use authentic agricultural content to enhance instruction.
+She taught high school Agricultural Education for ten years before joining the Minnesota Agriculture in the Classroom team as Education Specialist in 2011 and took on the role of State Contact in 2016.
+Sue focuses on providing professional development for K-12 teachers to introduce them to agriculture and how to use authentic agricultural content to enhance classroom instruction.